MrWilson1/skyline-robotics/trunk/2011_HostBot/readme.txt

     The button for turning clockwise is the center button, not the right-side button.
 This is because the distance between the left and right buttons is too large for comfort and would have decreased reaction time.
+  Scissor-lift:
+    When examining the code (especially prior revisions), one may come across references to a 'scissor-lift' which seem to be shortened to 'lift' in later revisions.
+Previously, the lifting mechanism was something called a scissor lift, but it proved to be a unsuccessful design and was replaced by a simpler fork-lift mechanism.

 ===============================================================================
 END OF DOCUMENT